 The core difference between the two is that Revel comes with a mobile app so that students can study anywhere and anytime on any device, and specifically it allows them to study when they are offline too.
 Their offline work syncs up in their course when they go back online.
 Students can access their MyLab course, including completing homework questions, on their mobile device via the browser but they need to be online to do that.

 Does Revel replace MyLab?

-No, MyLab is for a specific subjects and Revel for others.
-Some subjects come with both, but most of the science subjects come with MyLab or Mastering, instead of Revel.
+No, MyLab is for specific subjects and Revel for others.
+Some subjects come with both, but most of the quantitative business, maths and science subjects come with MyLab or Mastering, instead of Revel.

 Which subjects and titles are covered?

 A very wide range of subjects are covered by Revel.
 Check out this handy guide and speak to your Account Manager about what’s coming soon!